d-morrison/IntroStatActivities/_book/10-A16-inference-2cat_CI-theory.md

 * Create and interpret a theory-based confidence interval for a difference in proportions.

 ### Terminology review
-In this week's activity, we will use theory-based methods to estimate the difference in two proportions.
+In today's activity, we will use theory-based methods to estimate the difference in two proportions.
 Some terms covered in this activity are:

 * Standard normal distribution

 * Independence and success-failure conditions

 To review these concepts, see Chapter 5 in your textbook.

+### Winter sports helmet use and head injury

 In this activity we will focus on theory-based methods to calculate a confidence interval.
 Like with a single proportion, the sampling distribution of a difference in proportions can be mathematically modeled using the normal distribution if certain conditions are met.